ItsMyBot/Core/README.md

 - **Fully Customizable**: You can customize the bot to your liking via configuration files.
 - **Comprehensive Placeholder System**: Similar to PlaceholderAPI, you can add custom placeholders in any of the bot's messages.
 - **Ready for Your Own Plugins**: The entire bot is designed to allow you to easily add your own plugins.
+- **Configuration Reload**: The bot's configurations can now be reloaded on demand.
+- **Automatic Configuration Update**: If any information is missing in the configuration, it updates automatically.

 ## Developer License
 If you wish to develop and distribute paid plugins for ItsMyBot, you must obtain a Commercial Developer License.
 This license grants you the rights to create, sell, and distribute your plugins within the ItsMyBot ecosystem.